 The burden of providing care without outside help can deplete your family's resources and emotion well-being.
 Before this becomes the case, you should explore the option of placing a disabled relative in a long-term care facility.

-For more articles on elder care and aging, please see the links on the next page.
+For more articles on elder care and aging, please see the links below.